MetaMask/faq/COINBASE.md

 ### Is this feature available outside the US?

-The widget is unavailable for use in the US, but if you're intent on using Coinbase, please check this link [here](https://www.coinbase.com/global) for a list of supported countries.
+The widget is only available for use in the US, but if you're intent on using Coinbase, please check this link [here](https://www.coinbase.com/global) for a list of supported countries.

 ### Are there other payment options available?